WalletScrutiny/WalletScrutinyCom/_hardware/icoldwallet.md

 >
 >4.
 Backup and recovery: Backup Mnemonic words(seed words) on the recovery sheet, so your account can be easily restored to any accounting device or compatible wallet (iColdWallet).
 The recovery sheet is compatible with any 12 or 24 word seed in multi-language, which is ideal for storing your private crypto currency information or anything that may require a private cold storage system.
 >
->5.Easy to use: Designed through an intuitive user experience.
+>5.
+Easy to use: Designed through an intuitive user experience.
 >
->6.Regular updates: Update new features regularly without additional cost.
+>6.
+Regular updates: Update new features regularly without additional cost.
 >
->7.Fully flexible: Supports Bitcoin, Bitcoin Cash, Ethereum, Zero Cash, BNB etc, and more than 1500 ERC20 tokens.
+>7.
+Fully flexible: Supports Bitcoin, Bitcoin Cash, Ethereum, Zero Cash, BNB etc, and more than 1500 ERC20 tokens.
+>
 >
 >iColdWallet is a App for hardware wallet Key.
 Using them together, supporting the following functions:
 >